microsoft/FluidFramework/docs/content/start/property-dds/property-schemas.md

 }
 ```

-Or you can refer to an external schema, as we did for fillcolor.
+Or you can refer to an external schema, as we did for fill color.

 ```json
 { "id": "color", "typeid": "Sample:Color-1.0.0" }